dtran44/README-Generator/README.md

 # Professional README generator

 ## Description
-To create a generator for users to create README files more efficiently
+To create a generator that allows users to create READMEs more efficiently

 ## Table of Contents
 - [Description](#description)